paradigmxyz/reth/book/installation/installation.md

 If you are buying your own NVMe SSD, please consult [this hardware comparison](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) which is being actively maintained.
 We recommend against buying DRAM-less or QLC devices as these are noticeably slower.

-All our benchmarks have been produced on [Latitude](https://www.latitude.sh/), a bare metal provider.
+All our benchmarks have been produced on [Latitude.sh](https://www.latitude.sh/), a bare metal provider.
 We use `c3.large.x86` boxes.
 So far our experience has been smooth with some users reporting that the NVMEs there outperform AWS NVMEs by 3x or more.
-We're excited for more Reth nodes on Latitude, so for a limited time you can use `RETH200` for a $200 discount.
+We're excited for more Reth nodes on Latitude.sh, so for a limited time you can use `RETH200` for a $200 discount.
 [Run a node now!](https://metal.new/reth)